 Often, a prescription of a drug like Clozaril may leave a person feeling they are without other options.
 Alternative to Meds Center provides Clozaril alternatives that promote a resurgence of natural mental health.

 Do Your Symptoms

-Alternative to Meds Center has provided expertise on medication management for many years, and our published evidence shows wonderful success.
+Alternative to Meds Center has provided expertise on medication management for many years, and our published evidence shows consistent success.
 Did you know that there are much less toxic ways that can address symptoms effectively?
 Whether your prior medical treatment left a medical condition undiagnosed, misdiagnosed, or provided a premature diagnosis, we search for the factors that need to be resolved effectively without medications.
-Medications are demonstrably not effective over the long-term.
+Medications are demonstrably not effective over the long term.
 Clozaril alternatives can help greatly.

 15 Years Experience by Professionals Who Understand Your Journey.

 Clozaril Alternatives — Treatments That Can Provide New Hope

 Hope is returning to the field of mental health.
 In earlier times, patients labeled as “mad”, were locked up in institutions, injected with seizure-inducing chemicals, electroshocked, lobotomized, or exterminated, as in the 1930s Third Reich protocols.12 The symptoms of schizophrenia are mainly reported as subjective, such as hallucinations, delusions, incoherent speech and thought, paranoia, for example.
 Since the term was coined in the early 1900s, the condition remains somewhat of a mystery, and its pathology remains relatively obscure.13